Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 ![](assets/video_panels/card1.png)

 If we have variable control over our actuation, a better way we can make a system do what we want is with a proportional component.
+Proportional is the P in PID.
 A proportional component will set an output directly proportional to the error, as such $u_p(t) = k_p * e(t)$.
-In this case, $k_p$ is our multiplier for p, and it is one of the parameters we use to tune the system.
+In this case, $k_p$ is our multiplier for p, and it is one of the parameters we use to tune the system. $u_p$ is the proportional component of $u(t)$

 Let's take an example of a motor, with which we are trying to control its position.
-Let's say we have a motor at position -5, and we want to be at 150, with this, our error e(t) is desired - actual, which is 150 - (-5), giving us an error of 155.
+Let's say we have a motor at position -5, and we want to be at position 150, with this, our error e(t) is desired - actual, which is 150 - (-5), giving us an error of 155.
 If we have a $k_p$ value of 2, then the value that is sent the motor is 310.

 These are all arbitrary units, and that makes sense because the scale of the PID depeends on the method of your measurment (what is -5 and what is 150, meters? cm? degrees?), and the method of actuation (What is 310, is that in amps, mA, percent, or some other unit).
 Remember that the scale of a PID will differ wildly on these factors.